KevinAst/tw-themes/TOOLING.md

  - Monitor PR acceptance (will take 24 hrs).

  - Once complete the sub-domain should be active

-   NOTE: the original gh-pages link to the new sub-domain
 ```

 <!--- Comment out KJB Notes